-The existing condition of the Property is presently vacant and predominantly flat with scattered vegetation coverage associated with the Sonoran creosote bush scrub community.
+The project property is presently vacant and graded flat with scattered vegetation coverage associated with the Sonoran creosote bush scrub community along the project boundaries.
 The on-site terrain is predominantly flat with a gradual slope toward the south.
 There are no salient topographic features or other visual landmarks on-site or on its general surroundings.
-Based on historical maps, the vacant condition has been representative of the property since at least 1953.
-Accordingly, no historic buildings, structures, or other permanent improvements have been known to formerly exist on-site and no physical improvements, structures, natural topographic features or other visual landmarks are currently found on-site.
-All immediately adjacent parcels maintain an undeveloped state with similar conditions to those found on-site.
-Palomar Lane to the south is a partially improved east-west road within a 60-foot right-of-way.
+The project area itself has remained undeveloped to the present time, but was cleared of vegetation and apparently graded sometime between 1996 and 2002.
+The site has since been used for storage and vehicle parking.
+Modular buildings were found at various locations on the property in various years, but no other notable activities have occurred.
+The two modular buildings located on the project site today were only placed within the past eight months.
+Accordingly, no historic buildings, structures, or other permanent improvements have been known to formerly be present on-site and no physical improvements, permanent structures, natural topographic features or other visual landmarks are currently found onsite.
+The parcels to the west and northeast maintain a predominately undeveloped condition, while the remainder of the surrounding parcels are developed.
+San Jacinto Lane to the south is a partially improved road within a 60-foot right-of-way.
 This frontage lacks curb-and-gutter improvements, street lighting and traffic signal facilities.